stevleibelt/php_component_proxy_logger/documentation/Components.md

 * forwards all buffered log requests to all added real loggers when *flush* is called
 * deletes all buffered log requests when *clean* is called

+## Available Events

+### ProxyEvent

+* The simplest event only used to trigger the "log log request" event

+### BufferEvent

+* Adds buffer specific events like "add log request to buffer", "clean buffer" or "flush buffer"

+### ManipulateBufferEvent

+* Adds setter and getter for all available buffer manipulators

+## Available Event Listeners

+### ProxyEventListener

+* Handles the event to log a log request

+### BufferEventListener

+* Handles the available buffer event flow

-### ManipulateBufferLoggerInterface
+### ManipulateBufferEventListener

-* based on *BufferLoggerInterface*
-* implements aware interface for *FlushBufferTriggerInterface* which enables automatically buffer flushing if a well defined log level is reached
-* implements aware interface for *BypassBufferInterface* which enables mechanism to bypass the buffer and send the log requests directly to the available real loggers
+* Extends the buffer concept a bit further by changing the event flow available buffer manipulators

-## BufferManipulation
+## Buffer Manipulators

 ### BypassBufferInterface